bdobyns/silver-funicular/rescue-mission/Readme-Rescue-To-Docker.md

 # LINUX DISTRO SPECIFIC ISSUES

+Most production servers are on a well-known distribution, usually one of Centos, RedHat, Debian, Fedora, Ubuntu.
+If you have a strange distribution that a production server is based on, you should consider moving it to one of these more common distributions as soon as possible.
+Not that there aren't good reasons to run a weird distribution (gentoo, slackware) but there's no *justifiable reason* to do so.

+If the server you're trying to rescue is based on something other than Linux, like Nexenta, Debian/kFreeBSD, OpenBSD, FreeBSD, Solaris, StormOS, V7, SystemV, Venix, HP/UX, Idris, AIX, Plan9, NetBSD, OSX, Windows, XV6, OpenVMS or anything else, this is the wrong how-to.

+* Remember that RedHat N is exactly the same as Centos N for all N, so you can mix and match packages *and security updates* between these safely.

 * Centos (RedHat) is much better about making EOL distributions available still (both individual packages and iso images), although you may need to edit the repo urls so that you point at a different